variegated-coffee/open-lcc-esphome-bianca/README.md

 ## Building

 The project is built using the regular ESPHome build chain.
+It includes options to upload firmware both over USB and over Wi-fi.

 ## Licensing